omkarkulkarni69/Evaluating-the-50c-Fare-Initiative-Gold-Coast/README.md

 ---

-**Project Scope**

-- Time Period: 2022–2024
-- Key Focus Areas:
-  - Public transport ridership changes
+## 🔍 Analyses at a Glance

+This study is grouped into three major themes: public transport usage, traffic delays, and volume changes.

+### 🚉 Public Transport Analysis
+- Passenger trends from 2022 to 2024 (monthly, weekday vs weekend)
+- Mode-by-mode analysis (Bus, Rail, Light Rail)
+- Forecasts using Linear Regression and ARIMA

+### ⏱️ Delay Hours Analysis
+- Delay comparison between 2023 and 2024
+- Segmentation by 7 time periods (e.g., Morning Peak, Evening Peak)
+- Predictive analysis using Linear Regression and ARIMA

+### 🚗 Traffic Volume Analysis
-  - Traffic volume fluctuations
+- Aggregated vehicle volume comparison (Jul–Sep 2023 vs 2024)
-  - Delay hours before vs. after fare trial
-  - Predictive modelling (Linear Regression, ARIMA)
+- Weekday vs weekend differences
+- Geospatial visualisation using QGIS

+📌 Data has been cleaned, aggregated, and anonymised to ensure privacy and compliance with IP agreements.

 ---

-**Repository Structure**
+## 📁 Repository Structure

 - `/notebooks`: Jupyter notebooks with delay hours and public transport analysis
-- `/data`: Cleaned datasets used for analysis and visualizations
+- `/data`: Cleaned datasets (anonymised, no raw Snowflake data)
-- `/qgis`: QGIS geospatial project files
+- `/qgis`: QGIS project files for link-level visualisation
-- `/docs`: Public-facing documents including proposal, user manuals, final report, and presentation
+- `/docs`: Proposal, user manuals, final report, and presentation (no confidential material)
-- `/readme`: Markdown user guides for notebooks
+- `/readme`: Notebook-specific markdown guides
-- `README.md`: This file
+- `README.md`: Project overview (this file)
-- `.gitignore`: Lists files/folders to exclude from Git version control
+- `.gitignore`: Files/folders excluded from Git version control
 - `LICENSE`: MIT License

-⚠️ Please note:
-- **No SQL queries, Snowflake tables, or database schemas** are included in this repository due to IP restrictions set by the City of Gold Coast.
+⚠️ SQL queries, Snowflake tables, and raw datasets from the City of Gold Coast are **not included** due to IP protection.
-- **Confidential materials** such as IP agreements, client communications, and internal documents have been intentionally excluded from this GitHub repository in accordance with ethical and legal considerations.
+⚠️ Confidential agreements and communications are also excluded from this repository.

 ---

-**Tech Stack**
+## 🛠️ Tech Stack

-- Python 3.7+
+- **Python 3.7+**
   - pandas, matplotlib, seaborn
   - scikit-learn (for linear regression)
-  - statsmodels (for ARIMA forecasting)
+  - statsmodels (for ARIMA)
-- Jupyter Notebooks
+- **Jupyter Notebooks**
-- QGIS (for spatial visualization)
+- **QGIS** for spatial visualisation

 ---

-**Key Deliverables**
+## 📊 Key Deliverables

-- 📈 Public Transport Usage Trends: Year-over-year comparisons and mode share analysis
+- 📈 Public transport usage trends (2022–2024)
-- ⏱️ Delay Hours: Monthly trends, time-of-day segmentation, and pre/post trial comparison
+- ⏱️ Delay analysis by time category and month
-- 🚗 Volume Analysis: Aggregated traffic volumes and top contributing links
+- 🚗 Traffic volume trends and link-level maps
-- 🔮 Forecasts: Linear regression and ARIMA modeling for future delay trends
+- 🔮 Forecast models (Linear Regression, ARIMA) for delay and ridership

 ---

-**Team Members**
+## 👥 Team Members

 - Omkar Kulkarni
 - Vishal Kumar